Yuval-Ai/documentation/use-cases/NIC-passthrough-and-Kata.md

 If you aren’t sure what just happened back there, here’s a breakdown of the command:
 - `docker run` - creates and runs the container.
 - ` -it ` - docker command flags for “interactive” and “tty”.
-- ` --runtime=kata-runtime ` - tells docker to run the container as a kata container (if you set kata-runtime as the default runtime, this option is redundant).
+- ` --runtime=kata-runtime ` - tells docker to run the container as a KC (if you set kata-runtime as the default runtime, this option is redundant).
 - ` --name vfio_con ` – name the container.
 It can be any name you choose.
 - ` --device /dev/vfio/39 ` – this one is the important part.
 With this command, you tell docker to pass the NIC to the container.
 - `-v /dev:/dev `– here you tell docker to map the devices folder of the host to the devices folder of the container.